CS171/Homework_instructions/week-03/lab/week_03_lab.md

 -----

-#### Activity I
+## Activity I

 1. **Use the JavaScript Web Console**

 	As we have already learned in the first lab, there are some developer tools in our web browsers that make programing a bit easier.
 Normally, we include JS code in HTML files and then open these files in the browser.
 But we can also use the *Console* to type JS code directy in the browser.
+We've also provided more information about the console, how to use it as a debugging tool and what's going on underneath the hood [here](####the-console).

-	* Open your developer-tools and switch to the tab ***Console***
+	* Open your developer-tools (in your browser) and switch to the tab ***Console***

 	* Create a few variables and try out some mathematical operators to see how it works.
 The console accepts one line of code at a time.